Bell inequalities in 2-2 scattering

-We will study Bell inequalities in the context of 2-2 scattering, which is arguably one of the most basic processes in quantum field theory.
-We will do so in two different contexts: (a) Effective Field Theories (EFTs) and (b) S-matrix bootstrap.
-In the EFT context, we will consider 2-2 scattering of photons ($\gamma$), gravitons ($g$), fermions ($\psi$) and pions (collectively denoted by $\pi$).
-We will leave the Wilson coefficients unfixed and ask what lessons we can learn about them using the Bell inequalities.
+We will study Bell inequalities in the context of 2-2 scattering, which is arguably one of the most basic processes in quantum field theory for photon($\g$), graviton($g$), fermions($f$) and pion($\pi$).
+We will consider EFTs, leaving the Wilson coefficients unfixed and ask what lessons we can learn about them using the Bell inequalities.
 There has been a substantial amount of work during the last few years which has focused on constraining Wilson coefficients using dispersion techniques--see \cite{deRham:2022hpx} for a review.
-The dispersive methods give a UV handle on the IR physics.
-A priori, any correlation between Bell inequalities and the dispersive bounds would be unexpected.
-The way we will set up the Bell inequalities in EFTs, at least naively, does not have anything to do with UV physics.
-We will attempt to constrain theories by demanding Bell violation, so that the theories have the expected nonlocal quantum correlations.
-Thus the constraints we will find, while superficially similar, are uncorrelated with the dispersive bounds--we will elaborate more on this in the discussion.
-Then we will turn to the non-perturbative S-matrix bootstrap, which in principle should one day allow us to explore UV complete theories in generality.
-Currently, numerical S-matrix bootstrap data in four spacetime dimensions is available only for pions and photons and we will use the available data to investigate Bell inequalities in these contexts.